-What is a Revolving Line of Credit
+How Revolving Line of Credit Works

 A business line of credit is perfect for any business owner who wants to make sure they have the resources they need at all times.
 It can be used to fund any legitimate business expenses — including inventory, new equipment and payroll — and you only need to make payments if and when you borrow money.